MicrosoftDocs/Viva/Viva/engage/overview.md

 Viva Engage will be replacing the Yammer Communities app for Microsoft Teams in late August.
 In late August, the app will be automatically updated to the new Viva Engage brand.
 However, the UX changes that you see here that are different from the Communities will begin roll out at the same time, but only completed by the end of September.
 There may be users in your organization that receive the new experience earlier than others within this time frame.

-## What’s relationship between Viva Engage and Yammer?
+## What’s the relationship between Viva Engage and Yammer?

 Viva Engage is a new app, integrated in Teams, that surfaces existing and new employee experiences powered by Yammer services.
 Viva Engage delivers high-value employee experiences including community building, leadership engagement, knowledge sharing, and self-expression.
 The Viva Engage app integrates these experiences into Teams, and introduces new features including storyline and stories.
 These new Viva Engage features will also appear in Yammer web, desktop and mobile apps.
 So whether a user visits to Yammer.com, uses one of the popular Yammer mobile apps for iOS or Android, or experiences the Viva Engage app in Teams, they will see the same content and generally access effectively the same feature set.

 ## Frequently asked questions

 ### What is the difference between Viva Connections and Viva Engage?
 **Viva Connections** is the gateway to your employee experience.
 Connections offers organizations a branded company app for employees to find everything they need to get their jobs done and stay connected.
-Viva Connections is positioned to be the "home" for Microsoft Viva--a place where people can start their day and quickly catch up and keep up with organizational news, taks, and resources.
+Viva Connections is positioned to be the "home" for Microsoft Viva.
+It's a place where people can start their day and quickly catch up and keep up with organizational news, taks, and resources.

 **Viva Engage** powers the social layer of Microsoft Viva and Microsoft 365.
 The app is a place to connect and engage with leaders, colleagues, and communities; featuring experiences for serendipitous discovery of conversations happening across the organization, for asking questions and sharing knowledge, for deeper engagement, for virtual events, and for building social capital and extending your network at work.